-Mr Maximilian Walsh is a Director of the Company and a Director of the ultimate parent of the Manager.
-The Manager is entitled to receive an annualised management fee of 0.49% (exclusive of GST), calculated with reference to the gross value of the Portfolio less fees payable to Directors of the Company for the performance of their duties as directors and fees payable to the Auditor in connection with the audit of the annual financial statements and the review of the half-yearly financial statements of the Company.
+Mr Maximilian Walsh was a Director of the Company and a Director of the ultimate parent of the Manager during the year.
+The Manager received an annualised management fee of 0.49% (exclusive of GST), calculated with reference to the gross value of the Portfolio less fees payable to Directors of the Company for the performance of their duties as directors and fees payable to the Auditor in connection with the audit of the annual financial statements and the review of the half-yearly financial statements of the Company.

-The management fee paid or payable for the year ended 30 June 2016 was \$187,000 (2015: \$220,000), inclusive of GST.
-The management fee owed by the Company to Walsh & Company Asset Management Pty Limited at 30 June 2016 was \$15,000 (2015: \$17,000).
+The management fee paid or payable for the year ended 30 June 2017 was \$165,000 (2016: \$187,000), inclusive of GST.
+The management fee owed by the Company to Walsh & Company Asset Management Pty Limited at 30 June 2017 was \$13,000 (2016: \$15,000).
 The Directors of the Company are satisfied that the management fee is in line with market rates.

-(ii) Brokerage
+ii) Brokerage